BibliographiesProject/Bibliographies/Wiki/List of Modules.md

-List of Modules
+# List of Modules

+* Only used for collaborators in order to link to different publications easily

-# Math
+## Math

 * [Basic Algebra](https://github.com/BibliographiesProject/Bibliographies/blob/master/Math/BasicAlgebra.md)